Ombudsman ProgramThe Ombudsman Program assists any non-represented party in a workers' compensation claim.

 Injured workers should be provided with the appropriate medical treatment medically necessary to recover from a compensable work-related injury or illness.
 Most employers and insurance adjusters provide benefits without assistance from the Bureau.
 If you are not having problems with your claim, you do not need to contact us.
 However, if you are having problems, or just want to know what to expect, please read further.
 Basic information is available in our Beginner’s Guide to Tennessee Workers’ Compensation.

-The Bureau's Ombudsman Program provides assistance to employees, employers or any other party in a workers’ compensation claim that is not represented by an attorney.
+The Bureau's Ombudsman Program assists employees, employers, or any other party in a workers’ compensation claim that is not represented by an attorney.
 The Ombudsman helps these self-represented employees and employers navigate the workers’ compensation claims process.
 Knowing accurate information about the law and the processes can help prevent disputes from becoming roadblocks to agreements.

-Any party that is not represented by legal counsel may request the services of a workers’ compensation Ombudsman by contacting the Division at its toll-free phone number: (800) 332-2667.
+Any party that is not represented by legal counsel may request the services of a workers’ compensation Ombudsman by contacting the Bureau at its toll-free phone number: (800) 332-2667.

 An ombudsman can help injured employees if:

-- You are not receiving your benefits timely; or,
+- You are not receiving your benefits timely.

 - Your claim has been denied but you believe your injury is work-related.